mohamedhassan218/sepsis-classification/README.md

 7. Gradient Boosting
 8. AdaBoost
 9. XGBoost
-10. Neural Networks

 ## Dataset
 The classification task is performed on the [sepsis dataset](https://www.kaggle.com/code/anhhunhvn/detect-sepsis-with-patients-dataset), which consists of some characteristics about the paitient and a flog if he has sepsis or not.

 ## How to Use
-Simply open the Jupyter Notebook `sepsis-classification.ipynb` to explore the implementations and results.
+Simply open the Jupyter Notebook `sepsis_classification.ipynb` to explore the implementations and results.
 Each algorithm is thoroughly explained, along with code snippets and visualizations for better understanding.

 ## Requirements
 - Python